sass/sass/doc-src/SASS_CHANGELOG.md

 * The reference combinator, `/foo/` is no longer supported.

+* The old-style `:name value` property syntax is no longer supported.
+This syntax is not widely used, and is unnecessarily different from CSS.

 * `@extend` no longer supports extending compound selectors such as `.foo.bar`.

 * Unitless numbers are no longer equal to numbers with units.